heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 ## Objectives

-So far in the course, you have built network applications using the TCP and UDP protocols.
+So far in the teaching unit, you have built network applications using the TCP and UDP protocols.

 You have mastered these protocols and you are now able to build network applications using them.